consonnm/Consonnm/README.md

 ## Hi there 👋 I'm Consonnm

-#### 🧑‍💻 A Computer Science student at FZU and will pursue a Master's degree at XMU
+#### 🧑‍💻 A Computer Science graduate from FZU, pursuing a Master's degree at the Mac Lab, XMU.

 #### 📫 How to reach me: Consonnm@gmail.com